There Was Once an Asylum

 Early Asylum Site

-In 1862 the final site for the first Asylum building was determined: it was the site formerly occupied by Dr Simpson's Border Police Station, near the junction of the Brisbane River and Woogaroo Creek.
-This land was flat and already cleared and had a wharf nearby.
-Building started in 1863 - with bricks made on the spot and timber and stone cut locally.
+In 1862, the final site for the first Asylum building was determined: it was the site formerly occupied by Dr Simpson's Border Police Station, near the junction of the Brisbane River and Woogaroo Creek.
+This land was flat and already cleared, and had a wharf nearby.
+Building began in 1863, with bricks made on site and timber and stone cut locally.
 The first patients arrived by river in 1865.
 The new Lunatic Asylum at Woogaroo has been fairly commenced.
 It is the first block of a series of buildings to be constructed hereafter for the exclusive accommodation of the insane.
-The design partakes of the Italian order of architecture, and the building, when completed, will have a neat though not showy appearance, The walls, two storeys high, are to be composed of brick and stone, the roof of slate; and the building is estimated to accommodate 48 males and 32
+The design partakes of the Italian order of architecture, and the building, when completed, will have a neat though not showy appearance.
+The walls, two storeys high, are to be composed of brick and stone, the roof of slate, and the building is estimated to accommodate 48 males and 32

 Early Dams

-A series of three dams along the watercourse that ran roughly north south and feed into Woogaroo Creek
+A series of three dams along the watercourse that runs roughly north-south and feeds into Woogaroo Creek

-• North Dam - Substantial earth dam forming part of the current Boyce Road alignment, and reservoir
+North Dam - Substantial earth dam forming part of the current Boyce Road alignment, and a reservoir

-• Central dam/crossing - Stone and earth dam/crossing remnants, located along early (1860) former road alignment
+Central dam/crossing - Stone and earth dam/crossing remnants, located along an early (1860) former road alignment

 Stone Bridge Abutment (1916)